DmitriyProkopyev/Data-Sculptor/content/docs/2025/Data-Sculptor/week3.md

 ## Implemented MVP features

-_Describe all implemented features (with relevant PRs/Issues for implemented features) in your MVP and functional user journey(s)_

 - After further research, tools for real-time static analysis in JupyterHub environments have been updated and reconfigured
 	- Previously used tools: ruff, pycodestyle, pyflakes
 	- Currently used tools: ruff, Vulture, MyPy, Bandit